midorineko/reoccurance/README.md

 4. Handle holidays that are multiple days long
 5. only loop through holidays once and handle weekends at the same time
 6. Add a feature test around the creation of an event
-7. add tests that aren't just content based
+7. Add tests that aren't just content based
+8. Re-work the event model to utilize methods better, stop duplicate code for buffer dates
-8. User a better naming convention
+9. User a better naming convention
-9. Style
+10. Style